fciaf420/dlmm-data-collector/README.md

 If you've successfully modified the script to work on Linux or macOS, consider submitting a pull request with your changes to help improve cross-platform compatibility for all users.
 ⚠️ Disclaimer
 This script is for informational purposes only.
 Always conduct your own research and consider your risk tolerance before making investment decisions.
 The creators of this script are not responsible for any financial losses incurred.
+Copy
+You can now copy this entire output and paste it directly into your GitHub README.md file.
+G